Metre Convention: The International Metre Commission (1870/1872)

 Prior to the 1870 conference, French politicians had feared that the British might reject the existing metre and would prefer to have new value of its theoretical length.
 However, James Clerk Maxwell wrote in 1865 that no scientist could become famous proposing a metre deduced from new measurements of the size of the Earth, while Adolphe Hirsch would recall, in his 1891 obituary of Carlos Ibáñez e Ibáñez de Ibero, that the International Metre Commission had decided not to propose a new length for the metre.

 In July 1870, two weeks before the conference was due to start, the Franco-Prussian War broke out.
 Although the delegates did meet (without a German delegation), it was agreed that the conference should be recalled once all the delegates (including the German delegation) were present.
 Following the war, which resulted in Napoleon III's exile, Germany and Italy, now unified nations, adopted the metric system as their national system of units, but with the prototype copy of the kilogram and metre under the control of the French Third Republic.
 In 1872 the new republican government reissued the invitations and the same year scientists from thirty European and American countries met in Paris.

 When the International Metre Commission was reconvened in 1872, it was proposed that new prototype metre and kilogram standards be manufactured to reproduce the values of the existing artifacts as closely as possible.
 Indeed, since its origin, the metre had kept a double definition; it was both the ten-millionth part of the quarter meridian and the length represented by the Mètre des Archives.
 The first was historical, the second was metrological.
 There was much discussion, considering the opportunity either to keep as definitive the units represented by the metre and kilogram standards of the Archives, or to return to the primitive definitions, and to correct the units to bring them closer to them.
 The first solution prevailed, in accordance with common sense and in accordance with the advice of the French Academy of Sciences.
 Abandoning the values represented by the standards, would have consecrated an extremely dangerous principle, that of the change of units to any progress of measurements; the Metric System would be perpetually threatened with change, that is to say with ruin.
-The Commission decided the maintenance of new international standards rather than using French existing standards which, at that time, were 70 years old and which, through wear and tear, might not be exactly the same as when they had been adopted in 1799.
 Thus the Commission called for the creation of a new international prototype metre which length would be as close as possible to that of the Mètre des Archives and the arrangement of a system where national standards could be compared with it.